propavingk/SlotDrift/SECURITY.md

    multi-gigabyte export is not a supported input today.
 3. **Terminal output.** Slot numbers, leader names and blockhashes are printed as they appear in the input.
-If your export contains control
+If your export contains control characters in string fields, your terminal will render them.
+The tool does not sanitize output beyond what the JSON parser already strips.
+4. **Path handling in `--output`.** The path is used exactly as given.
+Running the tool as a privileged user against an attacker-controlled output path is